Blood Death Knight Talents Guide

 Bloodshot

 Bloodshot is absolutely amazing.
-Currently how the game works is that when you Death Strike, Blood Shield (from Mastery) is applied before the damage event, meaning you get the 25% physical damage increase to every single Death Strike.
+Currently how the game works is that when you Death Strike, Blood Shield is applied before the damage event, meaning you get the 25% physical damage increase to every single Death Strike.
 However, this is a bug, and the devs have stated that they will fix it, but until they do this talent is an incredibly potent damage option for both raid and M+.
 Once it’s fixed, you’ll likely drop it for M+, but it will still be worth it in raid.

 Red Thirst